Mortgage Securitisation is a complex and intricate process which most high-profile bankers and economics professors do not fully understand.

 We have spent over 11 years carrying out extensive research into how, and why, banks across the globe carry out securitisation, and the simple answer is as follows:

-Selling existing residential and commercial mortgages is the most profitable option.
-They bundle up hundreds, sometimes thousands, of mortgages and sell them on to third party investors.
-Once they have sold on the liability, they can remove the debt from their balance sheet allowing them to lend more money.
+Bank regulations may impose limits on their lending or maintenance of their loan books.
+Therefore, some will decide from time to time to remove existing assets from their books.
+Selling existing residential and commercial mortgages may be the most profitable option.
+Banks may bundle up hundreds, sometimes thousands, of mortgages and sell them on to third party investors.
+Once they have sold on the asset, they can remove the loans from their balance sheet, allowing them to meet regulatory requirements or lend more money.

 What does this mean to you?